 Stories of Public Health through Local Art-based Community Engagement.

-SOLACE is led by colleagues in the Institute for Global Health.
+SOLACE is led by colleagues in the Institute for Global Health and Wellbeing.

 In November 2017, Keele University officially launched the SOLACE project – a new interdisciplinary research project to tackle public health issues in the Philippines through local art-based community engagement and ethnographic fieldwork.